 Cadini di Misurina hike

-Whilst this does add an additional short hike onto your loop, it’s well worth it to see the incredible Cadini di Misurina group.
+Whilst this adds a short hike onto your loop, it’s well worth seeing the incredible Cadini di Misurina group.
 Quite unlike the gentle peaks of the Tre Cime, the sharp spires of the Cadini range seem to be attempting to pierce the sky.

 READ THIS | Hiking to the Cadini di Misurina viewpoint